MitulPatil/LLM-Engineering/llm_engineering/week1/LLM_CONCEPTS_README.md

 - Measured in tokens
 - Old messages drop when full

+### Important Clarification (Very Important)

+- The model does NOT remember past conversations permanently.

+- Context window ≠ long-term memory.

+#### Each request:

+- Re-sends the entire context

+- The model recomputes everything from scratch

 ### 🔹 Simple Example
 ```
 User message + history must fit inside window